Redemption House opened in August 2012 at the home on Fairfield Avenue. However, our roots go back another 15 years.

 Fundraising is a challenge for most nonprofits.
 Tomi cultivated relationships with foundations, churches, individuals, and other organizations.
 Gradually, the support base grew.
 Meanwhile, the reputation and visibility of Redemption House also grew.
 People in the community wanted to be involved.

 Redemption House closed on the property in December 2018.
 Then came six months of preparing the home for occupancy—rezoning, renovations, adding furniture, hiring staff.
-Finally, on July 6, a few residents from the Fairfield home moved to Wayne Street.
+Finally, on July 6, four residents from the Fairfield home moved to Wayne Street.
 They then showed the brand new arrivals how Redemption House worked.